ashnik777/FaceRecognition/README.md

 # DESCRIPTION
   This is the project that can recognise faces:
-  You can dowloand face photos to 'images' fale and after that program thanks to AI can learn faces and after run program you can see that your camera can recognise faces:
+  You can dowloand face photos in to 'images' and after that program thanks to AI can learn faces and after run you can see that your camera can recognise faces:
   You can run this program thanks to Linux terminal but after that you have to install a few libs for python:

 # 3.COMMANDS